 The ETFs were created pursuant to the Trust Declaration.
 The principal office of the Manager is located at 55 York Street, Suite 1202, Toronto, ON, M5J 1R7.
-As the ETFs are alternative mutual funds under the securities legislation of Canada, certain provisions of Canadian securities legislation applicable to conventional mutual funds do not apply to the ETFs.
+As the Alternative ETFs are alternative mutual funds under the securities legislation of Canada, certain provisions of Canadian securities legislation applicable to conventional mutual funds do not apply to the Alternative ETFs.
+In addition, HCAL may also rely on exemptive relief from other provisions of securities legislation otherwise applicable to conventional and mutual funds.

-The TSX has conditionally approved the listing of the Units of the ETFs.
-Listing of an ETF is subject to the ETF fulfilling all of the requirements of the TSX on or before January 12, 2023.
+The TSX has conditionally approved the listing of the Units of the New ETFs.
+Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before July 5, 2022.
+Units of HCAL are currently listed and trading on the TSX.